Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

-UPS’s ORION routing system saves the company roughly 100 million miles of driving every single year, cuts fuel consumption by 10 million gallons, and eliminates around 100,000 metric tons of CO2 emissions.
-It is not powered by a mysterious neural network or a secret reinforcement-learning trick.
-At its core, ORION is a gigantic Mixed-Integer Program (MIP) — a mathematical optimization model with yes/no decisions, integer counts, and linear relationships — solved to near-optimality day after day.
-Airlines like American and Delta use the same kind of math to schedule crews across tens of thousands of flights, saving hundreds of millions of dollars each year.
-Amazon’s same-day delivery network is essentially one enormous MIP being re-solved every few minutes.
+UPS’s ORION routing system saves the company approximately 100 million miles of driving each year, reduces fuel consumption by 10 million gallons, and eliminates roughly 100,000 metric tons of CO2 emissions.
+It is not powered by a neural network or a reinforcement-learning system.
+ORION is a substantial Mixed-Integer Program, a mathematical optimisation model containing yes/no decisions, integer counts and linear relationships, solved to near-optimality day after day.
+Airlines such as American and Delta use the same class of model to schedule crews across tens of thousands of flights, saving hundreds of millions of dollars annually.
+Amazon’s same-day delivery network is essentially a single, very large MIP that is re-solved every few minutes.

-Mixed-Integer Programming is probably the most valuable piece of applied mathematics that most software engineers have never written a line of code for.
-If you have ever faced a problem that has the flavor of “pick which things to do, how many, and in what order to minimize cost or maximize profit,” you have almost certainly faced a MIP without knowing it.
-This guide will show you what MIP is, how to formulate problems in it, how the solvers work under the hood, and how to write real Python code that runs today.
+Mixed-Integer Programming is arguably the most valuable area of applied mathematics for which most software engineers have never written a line of code.
+A practitioner who has encountered a problem of the form “select which actions to take, how many of each, and in what order, so as to minimise cost or maximise profit” has almost certainly encountered a MIP without recognising it.
+The remainder of this article examines what MIP is, how problems are formulated within it, how the solvers operate internally, and how to write Python code that runs in practice.

 The Big Idea Behind MIP

-Imagine you run a small delivery business and you are deciding which of five warehouses to open and which customers to serve from each.
+Consider a small delivery business that must decide which of five warehouses to open and which customers should be served from each.
 Opening a warehouse is a yes/no decision.
-The number of trucks you buy is an integer.
-The volume of product you ship each day can be a continuous number.
-Your cost depends on all of this in a mostly linear way: fixed costs for opening, variable costs for shipping.
-You want to minimize total cost subject to meeting customer demand.
-Congratulations — you have just described a Mixed-Integer Linear Program.
+The number of trucks purchased is an integer.
+The daily shipping volume is a continuous quantity.
+Total cost depends on each of these in a largely linear manner: fixed costs for opening, variable costs for shipping.
+The objective is to minimise total cost subject to satisfying customer demand.
+This situation describes a Mixed-Integer Linear Program.

-A MIP is an optimization problem where some variables must take integer (or binary 0/1) values, others can be continuous, the objective is linear, and the constraints are linear.
-The “mixed” refers to that combination of integer and continuous variables.
-When every variable is continuous, you have a Linear Program (LP) — solvable in polynomial time by the simplex or interior-point methods.
-When every variable is integer, you have a pure Integer Program (IP).
-In practice, most real problems are MIPs because real business decisions mix discrete choices with continuous quantities.
+A MIP is an optimisation problem in which some variables must take integer or binary values, others may be continuous, the objective is linear, and the constraints are linear.
+The “mixed” qualifier refers to the combination of integer and continuous variables.
+When every variable is continuous, the problem is a Linear Program, which is solvable in polynomial time by the simplex or interior-point method.
+When every variable is integer, the problem is a pure Integer Program.
+In practice, most real problems are MIPs, because business decisions typically combine discrete choices with continuous quantities.

 LP vs IP vs MIP: What Actually Changes

-The theoretical jump from LP to MIP is enormous.
-LP is polynomial-time solvable; MIP is NP-hard.
-That means as problems grow, solution time can explode.
-But in practice, modern MIP solvers routinely handle problems with millions of variables because the structure of real problems is usually much friendlier than the worst case.
+The theoretical step from LP to MIP is large.
+LP is solvable in polynomial time; MIP is NP-hard.
+As problem size grows, solution time can therefore expand sharply.
+In practice, however, modern MIP solvers routinely handle problems with millions of variables, because the structure of real problems is typically far more tractable than the worst case.

 Aspect LP IP (Pure Integer) MIP